brydavis/analytics_for_wonks/README.md

 # Data Basics for Policy Wonks

 The purpose of this repository is to provide reusable examples for basic data processing (cleaning and manipulation) and analysis with the *policy analyst* in mind.
 Examples will be grouped by task; within each task group will by examples using Python (`.py`) and R (`.R`).
 Subsequent tasks build on examples in previous tasks (e.g. *scripts for analyzing data build on scripts for uploading and processing said data*).
+If you haven't yet, please download and install the [Anaconda](https://www.continuum.io/downloads) distribution of Python; once installed, don't forget to install [R](https://www.continuum.io/conda-for-r) by running `conda install -c r r` in command prompt or the terminal.

 ###	[Uploading](https://github.com/brydavis/data_basics_for_wonks/tree/master/ch1_uploading#uploading-data)